MarekLas/snails_final/README.md

 |Rings		    |integer	|		|+1.5 gives the age in years

 ## First script with regression models and neural network without normalization
-I decided to check how the final results look with different regression models and some basic neural networks.
+I decided to check how the final results will look with different regression models and some basic neural networks.

 Link to the script: